 HEAVY DAYS IN DOOM TOWN – A CELEBRATION OF ALL THINGS SLOW AND HEAVY

-For the past three years, the association has been organizing the successful DIY Death Metal Festival “Kill-Town Death Fest” (KTDF – www.killtowndeathfest.dk).
+For the past five years, the association has been organizing the successful DIY Death Metal Festival “Kill-Town Death Fest” (KTDF – www.killtowndeathfest.dk).

 During 2011 and 2012 new people and new ideas came to the association and we (…) decided to start this initiative.
 A (…) subgroup of the UMF has therefore set out to create a platform for all the music genres of the heavy end of the rock spectrum.